-Econ on/off.
-Economy mode turns off the air conditioning compressor and reduces power consumed by the climate control system which will reduce air conditioning performance.
-Econ mode can be turned off only from the climate screen options on the touch-screen.
-Prolonged use may cause the windows to mist.
+mode is selected automatically.
+Economy mode turns off the air conditioning compressor and reduces power consumed by the climate control system.
+This will reduce air conditioning performance.
+Prolonged use of economy mode, may cause the windows to mist.

-Climate on/off button.
+Climate control on/off